SciML/ModelingToolkit.jl/docs/src/tutorials/discrete_system.md

 sol = solve(prob, FunctionMap())
 ```

+All shifts must be non-positive, i.e., discrete-time variables may only be indexed at index
-All shifts must be negative.
-If default values are provided, they are treated as the value
+`k, k-1, k-2, ...`.
+If default values are provided, they are treated as the value of the
-for the variable at the previous timestep.
-For example, consider the following system to
+variable at the previous timestep.
+For example, consider the following system to generate
-generate the Fibonacci series:
+the Fibonacci series:

 ```@example discrete
 @variables x(t) = 1.0
-@mtkbuild sys = DiscreteSystem([x ~ x(k-1) + x(k-2)], t)
+@mtkbuild sys = DiscreteSystem([x ~ x(k - 1) + x(k - 2)], t)
 ```

 Note that the default value is treated as the initial value of `x(k-1)`.
 The value for